DevDCalhoun/capstone-project-team-1-project/README.md

 In the project's next iteration of development, newer versions add the following functionality:

+* 0.7 - 1.0:
+    * Configuration & deployment
-* 0.6 - 0.7: User features for profile pages
+* 0.6: User features for profile pages
     * Tutor ratings
     * Tutor reviews